zahiruldu/global.hackathon/Teams/Stergeron/ABOUT.md

 ###Max Krieger

-> Max has been doing web development for the past 3 years, both for fun and for some clients.
+> Max has been doing web development for the past three years, both for fun and for some clients.
 He programs in full stack js, and has some experience in other fields such as game design and UI/UX.

+###Dianne Lee

+> Insert dianne bio here

+###Nick Hluska

+> Nick is the team leader for Stergeron.
+Insert rest of nick's bio here.